Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 What about a bleach bath to eliminate the itch and discomfort of eczema?
 Here’s what Jennifer Roberge, founder of The Eczema Company has to say:

-While bleach does kill bacteria like staph that can trigger infections in those with eczema, it is a very harsh chemical and can severely dry out the skin ultimately making things worse!
+While bleach does kill bacteria like staph that can trigger infections in those with eczema, it is a very harsh chemical and can severely dry out the skin, ultimately making things worse!

-The Real Problem with a Bleach Bath
+The Real Problem with Chlorine

 The basic issue with a bleach bath for chronic skin ailments is that you are trading one problem for another: pathogenic bacteria for a toxic chemical.